networknt/light-4j/docs/content/tools/hugo-docs.md

 ## Introduction

-**This tutorial is written for Linux and Mac; however, it should be hard to follow it by Windows users.**
+**This tutorial is written for Linux and Mac; however, it should not be hard to follow by Windows users.**

 For most open source developers, they would ues github.com to manage their projects and then have a README.md for documentation.
-For some bigger project they might have wiki for additional documents and linked them to README.md.
+For some bigger projects they might have wiki for additional documents and linked them to README.md.

 Here I will introduce another way to manage documents in gh-pages with [Hugo](https://gohugo.io/) static site generator.